keithmcnulty/scraping/web_scraping_tutorial.md

 wiki_onthisday()
 ```

-    ## Did you know that on this day in 2009 – The militant Islamist group Boko Haram launched an attack on a Nigeria Police Force station, sparking violence across several states in northeastern Nigeria, leaving more than 1,000 people dead.
+    ## Did you know that on this day in 1759 – French and Indian War: Rather than defend Fort Carillon near present-day Ticonderoga, New York, from an approaching 11,000-man British force, French Brigadier General François-Charles de Bourlamaque withdrew his troops and attempted to blow up the fort.
 (Courtesy of Wikipedia)